Sanaebadi97/IncompleteOnlineStore/README.md

 I just decided to Create an Android app for my friend's website (https://atandorosti.ir/)

-which is a store website.
+which is a online store website.
 I made it simple and basic with my basic knowledge, but I did not continue to do it anymore,

 and I decided to go through this project with a new design with Kotlin language.